Tyrn/wei/the-insider-en.typ

 and the headman accused them.

      "Everything is clear.
-These two made a deal with the bandits and robbed and killed  my  servant - they didn't  expect  me recognizing the money.
+These two made a deal with the bandits and robbed and killed  my  servant---they didn't  expect  me recognizing the money.
 You were going to rob the manor together next but,  since you were arrested, the bums  went ahead  on their  own.
-Answer me - where did you  bump into them?
+Answer me---where did you  bump into them?
 Imagine it, I was trying to protect you before your lord, turned your sister over to him, so that he would become lenient."